A guide to Sydney’s national parks

 • Entry fee: $12 per vehicle per day

-• Public transport: Train to Heathcote or Otford stations, bus from Sutherland Station, ferry from Cronulla to Bundeena
+• Public transport: Train to Heathcote, Waterfall, Otford or Loftus stations, bus from Sutherland Station, ferry from Cronulla to Bundeena.

-Established in 1879, the Royal National Park is the second oldest national park in the world (behind only Yellowstone in the USA) and offers spectacular coastal scenery, hidden beaches, lush bushland, quiet swimming holes and tumbling waterfalls.
+Established in 1879, the Royal National Park is the second oldest national park in the world (behind only Yellowstone in the USA) and offers spectacular coastal scenery, hidden beaches, lush bushland and rainforests, quiet swimming holes and tumbling waterfalls.
 The park is threaded with great walking tracks, like the epic 26km Coast Track, and ancient Indigenous carvings can be found at Jibbon Head.
-Swim at peaceful Wattamolla Beach or catch a wave at Garie Beach.
+Swim at peaceful Wattamolla Beach, Jibbon Beach or Little Marley Beach; head to Audley Village to cycle Lady Carrington Drive; or hire a canoe at the Audley Boat Shed.
 There are a number of campgrounds within the park or spend the night in a heritage cottage

 Sunrise at Curracurrong Falls and Eagle Rock in the Royal National Park, Sydney